How Does the First Home Owner Grant Work?

 If you are buying a newly-built property, the grant will usually be paid to you once the sale has been successfully completed.
 When applying through an agent, a sale is considered as completed on the settlement date.
 When applying directly to RevenueWA, the sale is considered as completed once your name has been registered on the Certificate of Title for the property and you have provided evidence of this.

-If you are building your own home, either with Next Level Homes or with another reputable WA home builder, the grant should be paid out once the construction work has started and the first progress payment has been made.
+If you are building your own home, either with Residential Building WA or with another reputable WA home builder, the grant should be paid out once the construction work has started and the first progress payment has been made.
 As with new builds, if you apply directly to RevenueWA, you will also have to provide evidence that your name is registered on the Certificate of Title before receiving your grant for a contract to build.

 Can I Put the FHOG Towards My Deposit?